eProsima/xtypes/README.md

     - `has_constant`: Checks for the existence of a constant by name.
     - `enum_32`: Allows access to a defined enumeration by name (only 32 bits enumeration is supported currently).
     - `has_enum_32`: Check for the existence of a numeration by name.
+    - `alias`: Allows access to a defined alias by name.
+    - `has_alias`: Checks for the existence of an alias by name.
     - `get_all_types`: Retrieves a map with all the defined types.
     - `fill_all_types`: Fills an existant map with all the defined types.